Architecture Overview

 contract to prove intent fulfillment with storage proofs.
 The Hyperlane Route uses theHyperProver

-contract to prove intent fulfillments. -
+contract to prove intent fulfillment. -

 -